 The extent of the damage.
 If your roof has been seriously impacted by a storm, water exposure, or falling debris, the damage may be much more than cosmetic, with the structural integrity of the roof itself threatened.
 Consult with a professional to get a clear picture of what repairs your roof requires.

 There are many factors to consider when evaluating your roof’s condition and making decisions about repair or replacement.
 Check out this guide for a more in-depth look.

-If you need roof work done, whether as a result of storm damage, the toll of time, or just because you want a new look, you need to consult with professionals who know the ins and outs of roofing.
+If you're in the Dallas Fort Worth area and need roof work done, whether as a result of storm damage, the toll of time, or just because you want a new look, you need to consult with professionals who know the ins and outs of roofing.
 At Team Enoch, all of our roofers are fully licensed and insured, with full background checks.
 And we warranty any of the work we do, whether it’s a simple repair or a completely new roof.